manikandan-ravikiran/HCI_Notes/Test 1/Notes/Lesson 17 (3.4) - Design Alternatives.md

 1. Staying too allegiant to existing designs or products
 2. Focusing too strongly on one alternative from the very beginning

+Distance from existing interface - Tunnel vision

 ## Design Space

 - **Design space** - the area in which we design our interfaces

-Our goal during the design alternative phase is to explore the possible design space.
+- Our goal during the design alternative phase is to explore the possible design space.
 We do not want to narrow down the design space too early.

+- Start with silly ideas. go nuts

 ## Individual Brainstorming